Jake HersmanDVM, Equine Director, Founder

 Sue EmersonDVM, MS, DACVR

 Dr. Emerson received her DVM from Ontario Veterinary College at the University of Guelph in 2005.
 She completed her Equine Sports Medicine Internship in 2007 at Northwest Equine Performance in Oregon.
 Dr. Emerson stayed on as an associate veterinarian following her internship and gained invaluable experience in diagnosing and treating equine athletes in both English and Western disciplines, emphasizing the use of imaging to confirm diagnoses of non-surgical therapies.
-During this time, Dr. Emerson was responsible for the installation of the first Hallmarq Equine standing MRI unit in the Pacific Northwest region.
+During this time, Dr. Emerson was involved in the installation of the first Hallmarq Equine standing MRI unit in the Pacific Northwest region.
 Additionally, she was also responsible for the training of users and the integration of the unit into the diagnostic process.
 Following her love of diagnostic imaging, she completed a diagnostic imaging fellowship at the University of Calgary in 2012.
 Between 2013 and 2017, she completed a combined Masters of Science degree (Radiological Health Sciences) and Diagnostic Imaging Residency at Colorado State University, receiving diplomate status in 2017.

 Dr. Casey Larsen recently joined our team as our Equine Imaging Fellow.
 He and his wife Kinsey are the proud parents of two boys, Zachary and Isaac.
 Dr. Larsen is a 2018 graduate of Washington State University’s College of Veterinary Medicine.
 After graduation, Dr. Larsen completed a rotating equine internship at the Mid-Atlantic Equine Medical Center in Ringoes, New Jersey.
 His professional interests include diagnostic imaging, sports medicine, and lameness.